Mission-to-Mars-July-2021/Team-2/README.md

 ### What we will do less of tomorrow
 We will expirement with the software while waiting to test our code.

 ## Final Retrospective

+### what went well
+we communicated a lot which helped fix errors we had

+### What didn't go well
+we did nothing a lot instead of doing the tasks

 This is the readme.
 Formatting of text is as follows.